 The Keiser M3iX Indoor Cycle is a groundbreaking new entry into the indoor cycling and spinning bikes market.
 The Keiser M3iX has the unique Trixter X-Bar handlebar type (pivoting handlebars), which allows you to do mountain biking and hill-climbing without leaving the comfort of your room.

 But what is unique about the Keiser M3iX spin bike handlebars is the resistance levels.
 There are seven resistance levels on Pivoting X-bars that allow intense and relaxed upper body workout.
 You can adjust the resistance during the ride without stopping or getting off the bike.

-Using the Keiser M3iX, you can do upper and lower body exercise rather than just lower body workout, which is what you would do on any other indoor cycles.
+Using the Keiser M3iX, you can do upper and lower body exercises rather than just lower body workout, which is what you would do on any other indoor cycles.
 Therefore, cycling on the M3ix bike by Keiser, you can burn more calories and reach your fitness goals quicker.

 The Keiser M3ix handlebars are only part of the unique features of this indoor cycle.
-Keiser M3iX spin bike has an excellent Bluetooth wireless computer, a sleek style, super smooth ride, and whisper-quiet operation.
+Keiser M3iX spin bike has an excellent Bluetooth wireless computer, a sleek style, a super smooth ride, and a whisper-quiet operation.
 And the reliability of this Keiser spin bike is the same as the Keiser M3i, one of the best selling bikes.

 Learn more in my complete review below